Fees and charges Responsibility pre-transition to NDIS Responsibility post-transition to NDIS

 Can be:

-Residents can pay these fees if they choose a higher standard of accommodation or extra services.
+You can pay these fees if you choose a higher standard of accommodation or extra services.
 Fees vary from home to home.

 This page current as of